jasoncartwright/wagtail-tenants/docs/source/index.md

 # Welcome to wagtail-tenants documentation

 **wagtail-tenants** is an app for wagtail cms to provide multi-tenancy.
-My goal was to get a root wagtail instrance and use the beautiful wagtail admin to host multiple wagtail instances without touching the server directly.
+My goal was to get a root wagtail instance and use the beautiful wagtail admin to host multiple wagtail instances without touching the server directly.

 It should be as easy as create a website within a running wagtail instance.